alexkisielewicz/home-library-app/README.md

 - create application with clean, good looking and accesible interface
 - provide user a feedback to every input and action
 - decide what kind of user input is allowed and valid
-- create bugs free application
+- create bug free application

 ##  External user's goal